SCIENTISTS OPINION

 David Carpenter, MD

-Professor, Environmental Health Sciences and Director, Institute for Health and Environment, School of Public Health, University at Albany, SUNY Co-Editor, The BioInitiative Report ( www.BioInitiative.org )
+Professor, Environmental Health Sciences and Director, Institute for Health and Environment, School of Public Health, University at Albany,

 Electromagnetic fields are massless packets of energy, and visible light is what we know best.
 X-rays are also electromagnetic fields, but they are more energetic than visible light.
-Our concern is with those electromagnetic fields that are less energetic than visible light, including those associated with electricity and those used for communications and in microwave ovens.
-Fields associated with electricity are commonly referred to as “extremely low frequency” (ELF) fields.
-While those used in communications and microwave ovens are called “radio frequency” (RF) fields.
-Studies in people have shown that both ELF and RF exposure increase the risk of cancer.
-This occurs at intensities too low to cause tissue heating.
+In addition, our concern is for those electromagnetic fields that are less energetic than visible light.
+Including those associated with electricity and those used for communications and in microwave ovens.

-Magda Havas, PhD
+Magda Havas, Ph.

 Associate Professor, Environment and Resource Studies, Trent University, Canada.

-“Radiofrequency radiation and other forms of electromagnetic pollution are harmful in orders of magnitude well below existing guidelines.
-Science is one of the tools society uses to decide health policy.
-In the case of telecommunications equipment, such as mobile phones, wireless networks, mobile phone antennas, PDAs and portable phones, science is being ignored.
-The current guidelines need to be urgently re-examined by the government and scaled down to reflect the state of science.
+Science is also one of the tools used by society to decide health policy.
+In the case of telecommunications equipment, such as cell phones, wireless networks, cell phone antennas, PDAs and portable phones, the science is being ignored.
+In addition, the current guidelines need to be urgently re-examined by the government and scaled down to reflect the state of the science.
 An emerging public health crisis is looming and time is of the essence.

-Whitney North Seymour, Jr. Esq.
+Whitney North Seymour, Jr., Esq.

-Retired Attorney; Former New York State Senator and U.S. Attorney, Co-Founder of the Southern District of NY , Natural Resources Defense Council
+Retired attorney; Former New York State Senator and U.S. Attorney, Co-Founder of the Southern District of NY , Natural Resources Defense Council

 B. Blake Levitt

-Man-made environmental electromagnetic fields (EMFs), across a range of frequencies, are a serious environmental problem.
-Yet most environmentalists know little about it, perhaps because the subject has been the province of physicists and engineers for so long.
-Biologists have lost touch with the fundamental inclusion of electromagnetism in the biological paradigm.
-All living cells, and indeed all living things, regardless of genus or species, are coherent dynamic electrical systems totally dependent on bioelectricity for the most basic metabolic processes of life.
-It turns out that most living things are fantastically sensitive to small EMF exposures.
-Living cells interpret such exposures as part of our normal cellular activities (think heartbeat, brain waves, cell division itself, etc.).
+All living cells and, indeed, entire living things, regardless of genus or species, are coherent dynamic electrical systems.
+And totally dependent on bioelectricity for the most basic metabolic processes of life.
+Furthermore, it turns out that most living things are fantastically sensitive to small EMF exposures.
+So, living cells interpret such exposures as part of our normal cellular activities (think heartbeat, brain waves, cell division itself, etc.).

-Radio Frequency Radiation (RF), the part of the electromagnetic spectrum used today in everything wireless, is a known immune system suppressor, among other things.
-RF is a form of energy pollution of the air and should be understood as such.
-Humans are not the only species affected.
-The health of our planet may be endangered by this new environmental concern, on top of all the others.
-Citizens must call on the government to fund proper research and take the industry’s influence out of the dialogue.
-We ignore this at our own risk.
+In short, the health of our planet may be endangered by this new environmental concern, in addition to all the others.
+Therefore, citizens should call on the government to fund proper research and take the industry’s influence out of the dialogue.
+We now ignore this at our own risk”.

 Eric Braverman, MD